 The Freeman Butts website now partners with Art Money, a new, easier way to buy art.
 It allows you to hang your art at home and pay over 10 months, interest free.
 Find out more or apply at www.artmoney.com.

-Welcome to the new website for artwork by Freeman W. Butts.
-This is an updated inventory of available artworks by Freeman that are available to view, purchase, finance, and frame.
+Welcome to the website for Freeman W. Butts.
+This is a managed inventory of available artworks by Freeman that are available to view, purchase, finance, and frame.
 Private views can be set up just for you with artworks you select.
 Here's an example.
 Feel free to contact us to set up your own unique Private View, with questions, requests, or framing.

 Freeman Butts [1928-1998] was born and raised in Los Angeles, California.
 He studied on the GI Bill at the Hollywood Art Center School from 1945-1947and had a stint at the Disney Studio before painting in Los Angeles alongside the abstract expressionists of the 1950's.
 In 1975 he moved his family to Bozeman and then Livingston, Montana where he spent the remainder of his 50-year career as an artist painting the female nude and landscapes.
 His work came to define a signature language in his direct approach to merge a figurative style with abstraction.
 His work is unapologetic about the use of the female model and demonstrates his authority on the use of fluidity of line in both figurative work and landscapes.
 Landscapes were also an ongoing work for Freeman Butts.
 Supple paint handling was a signature technique easily distinguished through vigorous brushwork and gesturalism found in action painting.
 Looseness, fluidity of line, and speed of execution found in both figurative work and landscapes characterize all of his work.